Huvinesh-Rajendran-12/axium-tutorial/README.md

 ### Prerequisites
 - Python 3.13+
-- API key for your chosen LLM (OpenAI, Anthropic, etc.)
+- API key for your chosen LLM (Anthropic or Gemini)
 - uv (recommended) or pip

 ### Backend Setup